rubocode/vision-lk/fundamentals/culture/essentials/liberation/index.md

 ### Spiritual Liberation

-Is there a higher level to existence.
+Is there a higher level to existence?
 Something above the fray.
 Something noble.

 There are many who claim to have liberated themselves.
 Some even taught how to do it yourself.